MrMicrowaveOven/prisoner-box-riddle/ReadMe.md

 ## The Ridiculous Probability

 If every prisoner opens 50 boxes randomly, they each have a 50% chance of succeeding.
 Hence, for 100 prisoners, there is a 0.5<sup>100</sup> chance of all of them going free.
 That is a very very small chance, 1 in one nonillion (1,267,650,600,228,229,401,496,703,205,376).
-For scale, there are about 7.5 sextillion grains of sand on Earth, so 1 billion times that.
+For scale, there are about 7.5 sextillion grains of sand on Earth.

+So picture needing to select the correct grain of sand out of all of the sand on the planet, but 1 billion times less likely.
+They're all going to die.

 In addition if they don't strategize at all, that probability actually decreases.
-For example if 51 prisoners pick boxes 1-50, their chances of them going free go to zero.
+For example if 51 prisoners pick boxes 1-50, their chances of them going free are reduced to zero.

 ## Weird Solution

 Is there a way to improve their chances?
-Believe it or not, there is a simple way to increase their probablity.
+Believe it or not, there is a simple way to increase their probablity dramatically.
+Very dramatically.
 By a factor of hundreds of octillions.
-If they use the right strategy, their probabilty of going free increases to __31%__.
+In fact, if they use the right strategy, their probabilty of going free increases to __31%__.

 Sounds unbelieveable right?
 Here's the strategy:

 Prisoner #1 picks Box #1.
 If it doesn't have a 1 inside of it (say it has #34, like our example above).
 Prisoner #1 will pick Box #34 next.
 If Box #34 doesn't have a 1 inside of it (say it has 91), Prisoner #1 will pick Box #91 next.
 Prisoner #1 continues until either he finds the box with a 1 inside of it, or he's opened 50 boxes and everyone dies.

 Prisoner #2 picks Box #2 and follows the same pattern.
 And so on with all of the prisoners.
 If every prisoner does this, they have a __31%__ chance of surviving.
+That's absurd.
 Why does this improve the probability?

 ## Why does this work?